 Don’t forget that whatever the size of the hamster, these little guys are fragile – never try to restrain a hamster if it wants to move away from you because this could cause injury as well as instill fear.
 More on that shortly but, for now, here are some tips to get you started.

 Nice and quiet

-You’ve provided your pet with all the essential hamster accouterments and it has settled in nicely.
+You’ve provided your pet with all the essential hamster accessories and it has settled in nicely.
 Natural behaviors are observed – it’s happy to play and eat in your presence, for example.

-Let your hamster get to know you before handling.
+Let your hamster get to know you before handling it.
 You can do this by being close to its cage, talking to it in a low, quiet voice.

 Don’t be afraid to get imaginative – if you get tired of a one-way conversation, read aloud a poem or similar!
 The point is that your hamster is getting used to you.

 In other words, be the source of all things tasty – provide your hamster with nice treats like small pieces of raisin or grape.

 If you’re using a wire cage, hold the treat in your fingers and let the hamster approach if it wants to.
 You might need to try this several times until your hamster comes to you.
 Progress to opening the cage door and placing your hand inside with palm up.